tresorg/cakephp-aclcomponent/README.md

 ## About

-This component uses a less-is-more principle.
-You pass in the array of permissions to the component after the user has been detected by the AuthComponent.
+Pass in the array of permissions to the component after the user has been detected by the AuthComponent.

 * This component restricts access to controller methods.
 * Keep the permissions in an easy to see & test PHP array.